themanyone/whisper_dictation/README.md

 ```

 If there is no API key, or if ChatGPT is busy, it will ping a private language model running on http://localhost:5000.
 There are language models on [huggingface](https://huggingface.co/models) that produce intelligible conversation with 1 Gb of video RAM.
 So now whisper_dictation has its own, privacy-focused chat bot.
 The default language model is for research only.
 It's pretty limited to fit into such limited space, but rather chatty.
 He seems to excel at writing poetry, but is lacking in factual information.
 It is recommended that you edit `app.py` and choose a larger language model if your system supports it.

+Having the chat bot talk back is novel, but it can be a pain with long answers.
+What you *really* want, for the best mix of privacy and knowledge power, is to install [llama.cpp](https://github.com/ggerganov/llama.cpp).
+Compile it with some type of acceleration, like cuBLAS.
+Use the [mistral-7b-openorca](https://huggingface.co/Open-Orca/Mistral-7B-OpenOrca) model.
+And quantize the model to 4B, as described in the [llama.cpp README](https://github.com/ggerganov/llama.cpp).
+OpenOrca is currently the best model under 30B that will run on budget video cards like ours, with less than 4GiB.
+Run the model in interactive mode.
+And just use dictation to type your questions into the interface.
+It won't talk back.
+But you won't have to listen to pages and pages of response text, either.

+And just like that.
+We just saved you months of researching "What's the best AI that I can realistically use on my laptop?"
+The future is here!
+Launch codes:

+`./llama -m models/mistral-7b-openorca.Q4_0.gguf --multiline-input --color --interactive-first -p "You are a helpful and knowledgeable assistant.`

 **Mimic3.** If you install [mimic3](https://github.com/MycroftAI/mimic3) as a service, the computer will speak answers out loud.
 Follow the [instructions for setting up mimic3 as a Systemd Service](https://mycroft-ai.gitbook.io/docs/mycroft-technologies/mimic-tts/mimic-3#web-server).
 The `mimic3-server` is already lightening-fast on CPU.
 Do not bother with --cuda flag, which requires old `onnxruntime-gpu` that is not compatible with CUDA 12+ and won't compile with nvcc12...
 We got it working!
 And it just hogs all of VRAM and provides no noticeable speedup anyway.
 Regular `onnxruntime` works fine with mimic3.